 FOR 1+3 PROGRAMME

 Students must have, or expect to obtain, at least an upper second class degree.
-Overseas applicants are also eligible for these awards, and must obtain a degree equivalent to at least that of an upper second class honours degree from a British university.
+Overseas applicants are also eligible to apply, and must obtain a degree equivalent to at least that of a high upper second class honours degree from a British university.
 The bursary associated with each Studentship will start at approximately £15,000 per annum, plus payment of University, College and research expenses.
 There are a limited number of awards available from the University for overseas students.

 MSC IN NEUROSCIENCE